lulzzz/datalayer/docs/docs/cloud/cloud.md

 ```

 Outbound security rules
-Priority

-Name

-Port

-Protocol

-Source

-Destination

-Action

-1120

-any-outbound

-Any

-Any

-Any

-Any

-Allow
-	…
-65000

-AllowVnetOutBound

-Any

-Any

-VirtualNetwork

-VirtualNetwork

-Allow
-	…
-65001

-AllowInternetOutBound

-Any

-Any

-Any

-Internet

-Allow
-	…
-65500

-DenyAllOutBound

-Any

-Any

-Any

-Any

-Deny
-	…
+Priority Name Port Protocol Source Destination Action
+1120 any-outbound Any Any Any Any Allow 65000 Allow
+VnetOutBound Any Any VirtualNetwork VirtualNetwork Allow 65001 AllowInternetOutBound Any Any Any Internet Allow 65500 DenyAllOutBound Any Any Any Any Deny

 ```
 https://api.stackpoint.io/cluster/7768/kubeui/api/v1/proxy/namespaces/kube-system/services/kubernetes-dashboard/#!/role?namespace=_all
 ```